 For temporary changes, the approved duration (e.g., expiration date) of the change; and

-The impacts or modifications to the or other safety program information.
+The impacts or modifications to the ISA, ISA Summary, or other safety program information developed in accordance with 10 CFR 70.62.

+Verify the licensee’s evaluation of changes properly determined whether an amendment to the license was required based on the criteria in 10 CFR 70.72(c).

+Verify affected on-site documentation associated with the selected changes was updated promptly in accordance with 10 CFR 70.72(e) or the conditions of the license.

+If a license amendment was required prior to the implemented change, verify the licensee submitted an amendment request to the NRC in accordance with 10 CFR 70.34 and 10 CFR 70.65.

+For changes that did not require NRC pre-approval and/or affect the ISA Summary, verify the licensee submitted a brief summary of changes and revised ISA Summary pages in accordance with 10 CFR 70.72(d).

+Inspection Guidance

+This inspection requirement is focused on the implementation of the licensee’s CMS to verify compliance with 10 CFR 70.72 or the applicable change process described in the license.
+As applicable, verify the licensee’s procedures and the modifications selected for inspection addressed the following aspects:

 Technical basis for the change.
 The technical basis should provide (1) an explanation of the proposed change, (2) what is to be changed and how, and (3) is the change safe to make and why.
 The level of detail in the document should be commensurate with the complexity and safety significance of the change.
 For example, a minor change with little or no safety impact may only require a simple qualitative explanation.
 However, for more complex changes, it may be necessary to develop calculations, technical reports, and safety evaluations to serve as the technical basis for the change.
 At a minimum, there should be enough information available to allow appropriate supervisory, management, technical, and regulatory review of the change to ensure it will not adversely impact nuclear or chemical safety.